VISHAL-SAHU-KUMAR/ASTRA-2025-Hackathon/README.md

 <<<<<<< HEAD
-# LunarVision AI - COMPLETED
+# LunarVision AI -> TEAM - DEV CODERS

-An AI-powered system for detecting water ice on the surfaces of the Moon and Mars using remote sensing satellite images.
+**LunarVision AI** is an advanced, AI-powered system designed to detect water ice on the surfaces of the Moon and Mars by analyzing remote sensing satellite imagery.

-## Project Status: ✅ COMPLETED SUCCESSFULLY

-LunarVision AI is designed to analyze satellite imagery to identify potential water ice deposits on lunar and Martian surfaces.
-This system leverages machine learning techniques to process remote sensing data and provide accurate ice detection capabilities that can support future space missions and in-situ resource utilization.
+This project aims to support space exploration missions by providing accurate and efficient ice detection tools.
+By leveraging state-of-the-art machine learning algorithms, particularly deep learning models trained on planetary data, LunarVision AI processes satellite images to identify and highlight regions likely to contain water ice.
+These insights can help scientists and mission planners select landing sites, optimize resource utilization, and ensure sustainable human presence on other celestial bodies.

+Our solution focuses on:
+- 🌕 Enhancing satellite image interpretation for lunar and Martian terrains
+- ❄ Identifying potential ice deposits with high confidence scores
+- 🚀 Assisting in-site resource utilization and future exploration missions
+- 💡 Making advanced space science tools accessible to researchers worldwide

+LunarVision AI is open-source, scientifically validated, and built to enable collaborative advancements in planetary science and exploration technologies.

 ## Key Features